 The hills surrounding the historic gold mining village of Arrowtown turn bright with the red and gold hues of turning cottonwoods, and all around town the deciduous trees succumb to the cold in spectacular fashion in parks and along the banks of the Arrow River.
-Down by the Arrow River there are numerous positions to take in the contrasts of the trees and the turquoise glacial river, and there’s even the Akarua Arrowtown Autumn Festival over Anzac Weekend, with a parade and a number of community events celebrating the season.
+Down by the Arrow River there are numerous positions to take in the contrasts of the trees and the turquoise glacial river, and there’s even the Akarua Arrowtown Autumn Festival from 16 - 20 April with a parade and a number of community events celebrating the season.

 The Road to Kingston